 For more information about Rainforest Alliance certification, click here, or for details on the Rainforest Alliance Mass Balance Cocoa Sourcing Programme click here.

-We require the majority of our meat, dairy and farmed fish products to meet the Red Tractor standard, or an appropriate equivalent.
-The standard ensures that the production of these products does not have an adverse impact on the environment.
+We require the majority of our meat, dairy, fruit and vegetable products produced in the UK to meet the Red Tractor standard, or an appropriate equivalent.
+The Red Tractor standards ensure that the production of these products does not have an adverse impact on the environment.
 For example, pesticides and fertilisers must be applied and stored in ways that minimise pollution of soil and groundwater; it also provides extensive guidance on manure management.

 Royal Society for the Prevention of Cruelty to Animals (RSPCA) Assured